rutholatunji/newsbite.github.io/README.md

 # Newsbite
 Created with CodeSandbox

+### Objective
+The objective of this project was to created a news website for podcasts and bridge the gap between podcasting and people with hearing loss.
+To do this we featured podcasts that had a transcript and links to websites that offer a transcription service.

+### Goals
+We would like to expand this webpage beyond Health and include categories such as Comedy, Sports, Technology and Weather etc. We'd also like to create profiles and a forum that podcasters can use to discuss and exchange ideas.

 ### Layout description
 - The homepage is a starting point for our site and includes a more general overview of current health news, also categorizing into Women, Men and Children
 Our other 2 pages focus on Mental Health and Innovation in Health